carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 bun build:css
 ```

-This compiles every non-partial `*.scss` (sass, compressed) through Lightning CSS (Svelte 5 browser targets) and rewrites `css/*.css` and `css/css.d.ts`.
+This compiles every non-partial `*.scss` (sass, compressed) through Lightning CSS and rewrites `css/*.css` and `css/css.d.ts`.
 Commit the regenerated CSS with your SCSS changes.

+The prebundled CSS targets the [Svelte 5 browser support](https://svelte.dev/docs/svelte/browser-support) baseline (Firefox 83/Safari 14), not older browsers.
+Matching that baseline lets Lightning CSS drop legacy fallbacks.
+Author SCSS to that baseline; see the `:has()` note in [Conventions](#conventions).

 ### Checks